Libbum/AS-Hakyll/posts/2015-04-09-makefiles-revisited.markdown

 > A __conditional__ causes part of a makefile to be obeyed or ignored depending on the values of variables.
 Conditionals can compare the value of one variable to another, or the value of a variable to a constant string.
 Conditionals control what make actually "sees" in the makefile, so they cannot be used to control shell commands at the time of execution.

 In other words, a first pass of the file will test the `ifeq` condition, then choose that option for the second (and final) pass.
 When the second pass meets the wildcard expansion it just inserts whatever commands the first pass sends it and that's all she wrote.
-So the solution I required here was to export the problem to the shell each wildcard expansion, test the name of the current tex file and only then invoke the correct compile tool.
+So the solution I required here was to export the problem to the shell each wildcard expansion, test the name of the current .tex file and only then invoke the correct compile tool.

 All in all, this file does quite a good job.
 I haven't seen many people discussing their figure build chain online, so if you have an interesting way of making your figures get in contact - I'd be interested to know what you do.